trile127/Textrs-Showcase/README.md

 ‘Textrs’ is a light mobile application focused on creating a private social networking environment for its users.
 All the posts are only text based; no more clickbait photos or videos.

+The repo with all the code is set to private!

 ## Features

  :boom: Textrs app uses `firestore` database.:boom: